fossxo/fossxo-gdd/source/misc/licensing-and-distribution.rst

 -----------------
 Build from Source
 -----------------
-Because the game is open source anyone can build the game from source.
+Because the game is open-source anyone can build the game from source.
 This involves cloning the game's source code repository and following the build instructions documented in the README file. [#cratessizelimit]_